 Cats Playing with Prey

 Although they know that hunting is a natural behaviour, most cat owners don’t want to see other animals harmed.
 There are a number of ways to prevent cats from catching birds and small mammals, including putting bells on their collars, ensuring that bird feeders are out of reach, and investing in high-tech devices that warn prey of a cat’s approach.
-Although all cats have the hunting instinct, in well-fed housecats, this behaviour can be redirected toward toys designed to simulate prey.
+All cats have the hunting instinct, but in well-fed housecats, this behaviour can be redirected toward toys designed to simulate prey.

 Cats Bringing Home Live Prey

-Sometimes when a cat brings live prey home, instead of presenting it to her owner, she brings it to an area of the home that she considers her own space.
+Sometimes when a cat brings live prey home, instead of presenting it to her owner, she brings it to an area of the home she considers her own space.
 In this case, she’s gaining a home court advantage – if she releases and recaptures the prey in its own territory, it will have a better chance of escaping, whereas on her own turf, she knows the layout and all the escape routes.

 Reference: Tabor, Roger.
 (1997).
 Understanding Cat Behaviour.
 Cincinnati, OH: F&W Publications, Inc.